Medicine Man

 At the onset of our conversation, I learned this stranger who had asked to join me, was a Medicine Man of the Apache Nation.
 Given his general appearance, I believed that to be so; beaded deerskin vest, long salt & pepper braids, well-worn jeans, and creases in his face as deep as the Grand Canyon, sanded smooth by his gentle smile.
 His dark eyes were bright enough to allow one to believe the Universe had placed galaxies in them to provide their sparkle.
 Why he chose to join me, I will never question.

-As we conversed, the old man conveyed concerns he harbored about the state of mankind and provided answers to questions I asked about various topics.
+As we conversed, the old man conveyed personal concerns he harbored about the state of mankind and provided answers to questions I asked about various topics.
 He was a great conversationalist with an accent common to Native Americans.
-His style of conversing reminded me much of chats I had with my great-grandfather, a wise man who had lived his life in a small village at the base of the Bavarian Alps.
+His style of conversing revived memories of chats I had with my great-grandfather, a wise man who had lived his life in a small village at the base of the Bavarian Alps near Ammersee.
 I spent several summers of my youth with him and my great-grandmother.

-As the evening progressed, my dinner companion bestowed upon me unique wisdom in a fashion I experienced throughout my childhood from my grandmother, Oma, and my great-grandfather, Ludwig Krippner, who continues to be one of the wisest individuals I have ever known.
-During my youth, the two of them taught me much about life without teaching.
-Their wisdom bestowed upon me, wisdom that in my six-plus decades on this planet, I have detected in only three others.
+As the evening progressed, my dinner companion bestowed upon me unique wisdoms in a fashion I experienced throughout my childhood from my grandmother, Oma, and my great-grandfather, Ludwig Krippner, who continues to be one of the wisest individuals I have ever known.
+During my youth, these two taught me much about life without teaching.
+Their wisdom bestowed upon me, wisdom that in my six-plus decades on this planet I have detected only in three others.

-Listening intently to the Medicine Man’s tales and concerns I made the decision that if the opportunity presented itself, I would ask one question in respect to my personal mortality.
-It was a question that had lingered in my mind for decades, a question for which no one had an answer, a question for which I stopped seeking an answer due to the complexity of the subject and related incidents.
+Listening intently to the Medicine Man’s tales and concerns I determined that if the opportunity presented itself, I would seek an answer to a long-harbored question in respect to my personal mortality.
+It was a question that had lingered in my mind for several decades, a question for which no one I had asked, was able to provide an answer, a question for which I stopped seeking an answer due to the complexity of the subject and related incidents.

-My dinner companion expressed concerns about many matters, often referring to the teachings of his father and the ancestors from whom he learned the tremendous importance of life, the value of spiritual and physical balance, and nature’s requirement for man to keep our sacred planet unscarred.
-He shared his personal beliefs along with scientific evidence that it was time to correct our destructive behaviors and save ourselves.
+As we ate, my dinner companion expressed his concerns about many matters, often referring to the teachings of his father and the ancestors from whom he learned the tremendous importance of life, the value of spiritual and physical balance, and nature’s requirement for man to keep our sacred planet unscarred.
+The Medicine Man shared his personal beliefs as well as associated scientific evidence that it was time for humanity to correct our destructive behaviors in order to save ourselves.

 “For many years now, man forgets how sacred our land is.
-Not only white man, but my people too,” he said in a slow, methodical fashion to assure I understood every word he spoke.
-“The land is a treasure that many use for money but fail to understand they are murdering Mother Earth.”
-Listening to him provided the sense that what he was sharing with me came directly from his heart, not his brain.
+Not only white man, my people too,” he said in a slow, methodical fashion to assure I understood every word he spoke.
+“The land is a treasure that many use for making money but don't understand they are murdering Mother Earth.”
+Listening to him provided me the sense that what he was sharing with me came directly from his heart, not his brain.

 The delivery of the Medicine Man's wisdom was sincere and filled with concerns for the “future of all children of the human race”.
-His sincerity was obvious by the expressions on his face, the wide-open eyes that never stopped sparkling, the far-reaching gestures made with his out-stretched arms and hands, the emphasis on certain words, and the occasional tone of frustration as he declared what he and other members of the Apache tribe perceived to be mankind’s slaughter of Mother Earth.
+His sincerity was obvious when studying the expressions on his face, the wide-open eyes that never stopped sparkling, the far-reaching gestures made with his out-stretched arms and hands, his emphasis on certain words, and the occasional tone of frustration as he declared what he and other members of the Apache nation perceived to be mankind’s slaughter of Mother Earth.

 Not all of which he spoke was new to me.
-Medicine Men from other tribes of Native Americans, and many Shamans from cultures that span our globe have said similar things in documentaries I had read.
-These wise men continue to provide warnings about the harm humans are doing to our environment and to ourselves as we work toward our undeclared, but obvious goal to self-implode and become the next mass extinction.
+Medicine Men from other tribes of Native Americans, and many Shamans from cultures that span our globe have addressed similar matters in documentaries I had read.
+These wise men continue to provide us warnings about the harm humans are doing to our environment and the harm we are doing to ourselves as we work toward our undeclared, yet obvious goal to self-implode and become the next mass extinction.

-After about forty minutes into our conversation, I found the courage to ask the question that encroached the front of my mind periodically; a question for which I had been unable to find an answer.
-To the Medicine Man, I explained how I had inexplicably escaped death on a number of occasions and pondered why, when it appeared I should have been booted out of the camp of the living.
-To my amazement, I explained, I continued to survive those numerous potentially deadly episodes with minimal bodily harm.
+After about forty minutes into our conversation, I found the opportunity and courage to ask the question that encroached the front of my mind periodically; a question for which I had been unable to find an answer.
+To the Medicine Man, I explained how I had inexplicably escaped death on a number of occasions and pondered why, when it appeared I should have been booted out of the camp of the living a number of times.
+To my amazement, I clarified, I continued to survive those numerous potentially deadly episodes with minimal bodily harm.

-“When was the first time this thing happened to you,” he asked?
+“When was the first time this thing happened to you,” he asked after a lengthy period of silence and visual study of me.

-The first incident related to this question occurred when I was eight or nine years old, as I played with friends at the top of a centuries old look-out tower that is part of the medieval fortification surrounding the town of Landsberg, my childhood home.
+The first incident related to this question, I explained, occurred when I was eight or nine years old, as I played with friends at the top of a centuries old look-out tower that is part of the medieval fortification surrounding the town of Landsberg, my childhood home.
 Playing in one of the towers with classmates, I decided to run across the middle of the 15- to 20- foot width of the tower’s severely rotted wooden floor instead of walking along the stone ledge of the tower’s top which provided support to the floor planks.
-As I was about to reach the other side, I began to hear the rotted wood floor collapse behind me and fell seventy-five or so feet to the tower’s base, taking remnants of rotting lower-level flooring with it.
-With my final step, I grabbed the top of the tower wall and stood on the floor’s supporting stone surface.
-Along with my friends who were standing across from me, on the top floor’s support ledge, we pondered the safety of the staircase we had climbed earlier and could see was still intact.
-We shared a new level of concern in respect to the old wooden stairs that led to the top of the and which we had climbed to the top the numerous times we had played in that tower.
+As I was almost to the other side, I began to hear the rotted wood floor collapse behind me and fall thirty or so feet to the tower’s base, taking remnants of rotting lower-level flooring with it.
+With my final step, I grabbed the top of the tower wall and stood on the floor’s narrow supporting stone surface.
+Along with my friends who were still standing across from me, on the top floor’s support ledge, we yelled to one another about the safety of the staircase which we had climbed earlier, could see was still intact, and now had to descend.
+We had a new level of concern about the old wooden stairs, stairs we had climbed to the tower's top level all those times we had played in and on top of that tower.

-He asked about other incidents and I followed with the most prominent memory of an unexplained survival.
-More than the other incidents, this next incident was the one for which I truly desired an answer from the Medicine Man.
-For my edification I had sought clarification of my survivals, particularly for the one I was about to present the Medicine Man, from spiritual leaders, counselors, and professors; it remained a puzzle.
+I explained other incidents and followed with the most prominent memory of an unexplained survival.
+More than the other incidents, this next incident was the one for which I truly desired an answer.
+For my edification I had sought clarification of my survivals, particularly for the one I was about to present the Medicine Man, from a priest, counselors, and professors; it remained a puzzle.

 Eight years earlier I was in a horrific car crash where my car did several barrel rolls through the air before striking a tree, head-on, and landing upside-down on a giant boulder.
 The boulder penetrated the driver-side roof like a can opener, its jagged metal penetrating the driver's seat.
 When the car was righted, the splayed metal of the roof resembled a giant claw trying to permanently embed the driver, me, into the driver’s seat.
 The rest of the roof was flattened level with the hood and trunk, and the car was visibly bent in the middle.
 How I got out of the car is the question that has lingered in my mind ever since the day of that crash.